-(0) (b) Identity and (c) Original Amount received during reporting year (f) Unpaid (g) Detailed description of loan including dates of making and maturity, interest rate, the type and Amount overdue (a) address of obligor amount of loan (d) Principal (e) Interest - balance at end of year value of collateral, any renegotiation of the loan and the terms of the renegotiation, and other material items (h) Principal (i) Interest ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~~ ····· ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ~~~~~~ ~~~~~~
+(a) (b) Identity and address of obligor (c) Original amount of loan Amount received during reporting year (f) Unpaid (g) Detailed description of loan including dates of making and maturity, interest rate, the type and Amount overdue (d) Principal (e) Interest balance at end of year value of collateral, any renegotiation of the loan and the terms of the renegotiation, and other material items (h) Principal (i) Interest \approx

-27c.
-Check "Yes," and attach to Form 5500 the following schedule if the plan had any leases in default or classified as uncollectible.
+Line 27c.-Check "Yes," and attach to Form 5500 the following schedule if the plan had any leases in default or classified as uncollectible.
 The schedule should use the following or a similar format and the same size paper as Form 5500.
-The following schedule must be clearly labeled "Item 27c - Schedule of Leases in Default or Classified as Uncollectible."
+The following schedule must be clearly labeled "Line 27c - Schedule of Leases in Default or Classified as Uncollectible."